The Cooling of Old White Dwarfs in 47 Tucanae: Results

 \subsection{Likelihood Distribution}

 The distribution of likelihood values after locally optimising the birthrate at each point on the cooling model parameter grid is shown in \cref{fig:47tuc_deepacs_likelihood}.
-The quantity $\mathcal{L}$ plotted in \cref{fig:47tuc_deepacs_likelihood} is really the likelihood including birthrate prior after re-scaling the birthrate, i.e. $\mathcal{L}$ as given by \cref{eq:full_lnL}, evaluated at each point on the parameter grid using the value of the birthrate re-scale factor that maximises $\mathcal{L}$ for that combination of cooling model parameter values.
+The quantity $\mathcal{L}$ plotted in \cref{fig:47tuc_deepacs_likelihood} is really the likelihood including the birthrate prior after re-scaling the birthrate, i.e. $\mathcal{L}$ as given by \cref{eq:full_lnL}, evaluated at each point on the parameter grid using the value of the birthrate re-scale factor that maximises $\mathcal{L}$ for that combination of cooling model parameter values.
 To make the significance of the likelihood values clear, $\mathcal{L}$ has been scaled by the value $\Lhat$ of its global maximum across the entire parameter grid, and the distribution of $\mathcal{L}/\Lhat$ values is shown as a filled contour plot with the levels corresponding to the $\sigma$-level values of the similarly scaled probability density for a two-dimensional (spherically symmetric) normal distribution.
 Letting $p$ denote the probability density of a two-dimensional normal distribution and $\phat$ denote the maximum value of $p$, the value of the scaled probability density corresponding to the level $n_\sigma \, \sigma$ is simply given by $\phat/p = \exp\left(-0.5 \, n_\sigma^2\right)$.
 More specifically, the contour levels corresponding to 1, 2, 3, 4, and 5~$\sigma$ in \cref{fig:47tuc_deepacs_likelihood} are drawn at values of $-0.5$, $-2.0$, $-4.5$, $-8.0$, and $-12.5$ (from darkest to lightest region).
+It should also be noted that \cref{fig:47tuc_deepacs_likelihood} shows only the most likely $\lqh$ values, corresponding to very thick envelopes with $\lqh \geq -4$.
+However, thinner envelopes were also considered in the full analysis, with simulations performed for smaller $\lqh$ values down to values below $\lqh = -5$.